pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

   		    name: idpConnector
   		    type: oidc
 	```

+!!!
+Note
+     Update the following values as follow:

+	 - `PACHD-IP`: The address of your Pachyderm host.
+Check the [Expose your Enterprise Server with a Load Balancer](#3-register-your-clusters) note to retrieve Pachyderm external IP address if necessary.
+	 - `ISSUER`, `CLIENT-ID`, `CLIENT-SECRET`: Refer to our [Identity Provider Configuration page](../../authentication/idp-dex/#create-a-connector-configuration-file).

 This results in a single pachd pod, with authentication enabled, and an IDP integration configured.
 The cluster's root token can be found in the kubernetes secret called `pachyderm-bootstrap-config`.